 Efficiently handle netlist or register-transfer level (RTL) at full-chip System-on-Chip (SoC) for design sizes up to 40B gates.

-Veloce DFT App supports Standard Test Interface Language (STIL) file format.
+Veloce DFT App supports industry-wide Standard Test Interface Language (STIL) file format

-The number of test patterns that must be run to validate a SoC fully costs time and money.
-These large pattern sets must be robust and working during the first silicon so they do not jeopardize the production delivery schedule.
-With Veloce DFT App and emulation-based acceleration faster than software simulation, a more formal validation process can be established to achieve targeted goals.
+The number of test patterns that must be run to fully validate a SoC costs time and money.
+These large pattern sets must be robust and working during first silicon, so they do not jeopardize the production delivery schedule.
+With Veloce DFT App and emulation-based acceleration of upwards of 10K times faster than software simulation, a more formal validation process can be established to achieve targeted goals.

-With Veloce DFT, a structural analysis of the design is executed to root out coverage holes in the program.
-Once this set of faults is found and a set of stimuli is created, the Veloce DFT and Fault App completely automate the process of running the test and injecting the faults in an iterative fashion.
+With Veloce DFT a structural analysis of the design is executed to root out coverage holes in the production program.
+Once this set of faults is found, and a stimuli is created, the Veloce DFT and Fault Apps completely automate the process of running the test and injecting the faults in an iterative fashion.
 The resultant fault coverage can be merged with ATPG coverage database for final test program coverage.

-Structural DFT test methods add extra nonfunctional test-only logic into the design, where power nets and layout may not be optimized for this extra logic, leading to power, temperature and speed events at tests that can reduce yields and impact project revenue.
-The Veloce DFT App, along with the Veloce Power App, can give an insight into power events and estimations early in design and planning.
+Structural DFT test methods add extra nonfunctional test-only logic into the design, where power nets and layout of the design may not be optimized for this extra logic leading to power, temperature, and speed events at tests that can reduce yields and impact project revenue.
+The Veloce DFT App along with the Veloce Power App can give an insight into power events and estimations early in design and planning.